DKolmas/DKolmas.github.io/_posts/2020-01-07-Bellman-Equations-Introduction.md

 ### What you can find in this note?
 1. What is Bellman equation?
 2. What Bellman equation brings to us?

+### What Bellman equation gives to us?

+Bellman equation helps us to formialize connection between value of current state and value of following state without the need for waiting to observe all the futture rewards.
+In other words Bellman equstion relates current and future values.